 Havelange and his former son-in-law Teixeira "unlawfully used assets entrusted to (them) for (their) own enrichment several times.
 FIFA suffered an equivalent loss."

 After helping broker the anonymity deal, FIFA was also a party to earlier appeals to block publication until dropping out of the case last December.

-Calls Wednesday to the Brazilian Football Confederation, which Texeira headed for 23 years until March, rang unanswered.
+Calls Wednesday to the Brazilian Football Confederation, which Teixeira headed for 23 years until March, rang unanswered.

-FIFA President Sepp Blatter — who was secretary general for 17 years before succeeding Havelange in 1998 — said last October that he wanted to release the ISL dossier despite his organization seeking to deny reporters access to its contents at the same time.
+Blatter — who was Havelange's secretary general for 17 years — said in October that he wanted to release the ISL dossier despite his organization seeking to deny reporters access to its contents at the same time.

-Teixeira resigned this year as head of Brazil's football federation and the 2014 World Cup organizing committee, and gave up his FIFA executive committee seat, citing unspecified health and personal reasons.
+Teixeira resigned this year as head of Brazil's soccer federation and the 2014 World Cup organizing committee, and gave up his FIFA executive committee seat after 18 years, citing unspecified health and personal reasons.

-The ISL scandal stemmed from alleged payments of tens of millions of dollars to sports officials made by the Swiss-based agency before its collapse with debts of $300 million.
+The ISL scandal stemmed from alleged payments of tens of millions of dollars to sports officials made by the agency before its collapse with debts of $300 million.
 Commercial bribery was not a crime in Switzerland at the time.

 Six former ISL executives stood trial in 2008 and were cleared of charges relating to fraud.